-Office of Special Programs/EOP
+Office of Special Programs (EOP/ACE)

-EOP serves academically and economically disadvantaged students by facilitating their admission to the College and their receipt of financial aid in accordance with individual family circumstances.
-Criteria for admission are detailed in the "Admission" section.
+EOP/ACE serves academically and economically disadvantaged students by facilitating their admission to the College and their receipt of financial aid in accordance with individual family circumstances.
+Criteria for admission are detailed in the "Admission" sections.

-EOP supports students with the following:
+EOP/ACE supports students with the following: